-To maintain good overall health doctors recommend walking at least 10,000 steps a day.
+To maintain good overall health doctors recommend walking at least 10,000 steps a day, that is what those feet were made for.
 In addition, numerous studies declare this is a great way to keep off excess pounds, make our bodies more flexible, and improve mental acuity.

 But in order to walk 10,000 steps a day it’s important to protect the health of the feet.
 There are many ways to improve and maintain good foot health including having a medical pedicure regularly and investing in a good pair of shoes or orthotics.

 Having a medical pedicure is an excellent way to ensure that your feet stay healthy.
 Similar to a cosmetic pedicure, the feet are cleansed with a non-rinse solution.
 In the past, feet were bathed but it was found that having soaks increased the possibility of infection.
 In addition, soaks can also contribute to skin becoming too dry.
 Following the cleanse, rough edges on the feet are smoothed and the health of the feet assessed, and steps taken to alleviate certain conditions.
 “Regular medical pedicures manage minor foot care concerns like calluses, corns or thickened nails and help to identify issues and intervene early to prevent more serious complications that could affect function and mobility over time,” says Jennifer Berringer, a Registered Nurse and Owner Operator of Sure Step Mobile Foot Care.